 While experimenting and demonstrating with TransCoder, it can be observed that TransCoder is capable to translate functions and code amidst C++, Java, and Python 3 favorably.
 It can outrun open-sourced and industrial rule-based interpretation programs.

 However, self-supervised training is specifically crucial for interpreting within various programming languages.
-Priorly, conventional supervised learning methods depend upon extensive parallel datasets for training explicitly.
+Priorly, conventional supervised learning methods (such as LDA) depend upon extensive parallel datasets for training explicitly.

 From the paper published, In natural language, most latest advanced researches have taken places that are accepted widely in neural machine translation, even professional translators also rely on automated machine translation tools actively.